Why Your Spiritual Practice Should be Trauma-Informed

 - a trauma-informed astrologer or tarot reader has a thorough understanding of nuance when it comes to victim-shaming and creates a safe container for their clients.

-- a trauma-informed reiki practitioner or somatic healer understands the nuances of touch as they pertain to victims of physical trauma.
+- a trauma-informed reiki practitioner or somatic healer understands the nuances of touch and consent as they pertain to victims of physical trauma, particularly sexual trauma.